 What is the number 1 cause of IUI failure?

 The most common cause of IUI failure is poor egg quality and/or poor sperm quality, often combined with incorrect timing of insemination.
-Even when everything appears normal, subtle factors affecting egg health, sperm function, or timing can reduce success rates.
+Even when everything appears normal, subtle factors affecting egg health, sperm function, or timing may affect fertility.

 What is the biggest cause of unexplained infertility?